sector572-com/Glassfish-Docker/readme.md

 ## Other Notes

+### Automatic Password Generation
-The admin password will be generated automatically at build time.
+The admin password will be generated automatically at runtime time.

 The initial admin password is stored in the file:

 `/var/lib/glassfish/initialAdminPassword`

-You can quickly view it by issuing the command below.
+You can quickly view the password by issuing the command below after the container has been started.

 `docker exec -it <container id> cat /var/lib/glassfish/initialAdminPassword`

+In addition, upon starting the container, you can watch for the password log message to appear by issuing the command below.

+`docker logs -f <container id>`